zerospiel/docs/docs/admin-backup.md

 In the event of disaster, you can restore from a backup by doing the following:

 1. Create a clean k0rdent installation, including `velero` and [its plugins](#customization).
-Specifically, you want to **avoid** creating a `Management` object and similiar objects because they will be part of your restored cluster.
+Specifically, you want to **avoid** creating a `Management` object and similar objects because they will be part of your restored cluster.
 You can remove these objects after installation, but you can also install k0rdent without them in the first place:

     ```bash